codahale/lockstitch/design.md

   return (state, prf)
 ```

-`Derive` inherits the PRF security of ChaCha8 using the protocol's prior state as a key.
+`Derive` inherits the PRF security of ChaCha8 using the protocol's prior state as a key. `Derive`
+supports streaming, and a shorter `Derive` operation will return a prefix of a longer one (e.g.
+`Derive(16)` and `Derive(32)` will share the same initial 16 bytes).
+Once the operation is complete,
+however, the protocols' states would be different.
+If a use case requires `Derive` output to be
+dependent on its length, include the length in a `Mix` operation beforehand.

 ### `Encrypt`/`Decrypt`